 Comprehensive Plan Objective 9-1.5 directs the City to ensure that public facilities and services needed to support development are available concurrent with the impacts of new development.
 The analysis considers potable water, sanitary sewer, solid waste, drainage, vehicle trip generation and recreation.
-Code Section 94-36 requires a concurrency review determination to be made concerning the proposed development.
+City Code Section 94-36 requires a concurrency review determination to be made concerning the proposed development.
 The Applicant provided a concurrency analysis as part of the Major Development Plan application.
-Staff reviewed the provided concurrency analysis following the criteria in Code Section 94-36 and determines that public facilities are expected to accommodate the proposed development at the adopted level of service (LOS) standards.
-This portion of the report shall serve as the required written determination of compliance.
+Staff reviewed the provided concurrency analysis following the criteria in City Code Section 94-36 and determines that public facilities are expected to accommodate the proposed development at the adopted level of service (LOS) standards.